 - A flat rate price for a project – upon completion of the work, you receive a pre-agreed price

 - Hourly rate – for every hour of work done, you get a certain amount

 - Percentage of total expenses – it is usually 10-20 percent of the total cost of the event

 - Percentage of total expenses plus flat rate price/hourly rate – if 10-20 percent of the total cost does not cover the price of your services, a flat rate/hourly rate is usually added so that you are not in deficit

 You have to be careful but also realistic when it comes to the budget and explain everything in detail to your client so that he can decide if your plan meets his criteria.

 It is needed so that clients can relax and get the feeling that everything is under control.
 You can even set up milestones to make them feel even more secure.

-These elements of creating a proposal template are something that almost every client will expect to see in the proposal, so make sure to cover everything.
+Almost every client will expect to see these elements of creating a proposal template in the proposal, so make sure to cover everything.

 5. End your proposal with some basics